-"Estimated revenues" means the aggregate estimates of revenue receipts in the budget of the general fund and other funds as estimated and supplemented, modified, or amended by the local government, as approved by the West Virginia State Auditor's Office or other regulatory agency.
+"Estimated revenues" means the aggregate estimates of revenue receipts in the budget of the general fund of a local government and other funds as estimated and supplemented, modified, or amended by the local government, as approved by the West Virginia State Auditor's Office or other regulatory agency.

-"Financial recovery plan" means the financial plan approved by the committee in accordance with §6-9C-6 of this code, as it may from time to time be amended in accordance with this article.
+"Financial recovery plan" means the financial plan approved by the committee in accordance with §6-9D-6 of this code, as it may from time to time be amended in accordance with this article.

-"Fiscal emergency" means the existence of fiscal emergency conditions.
+"Fiscal emergency" means the existence of fiscal emergency conditions as set forth in this article.